 Plants and Foliage

-A range of plants thrive in the Mediterranean climate and are adapted to endure long, hot summers and drought-like conditions.
+A range of plants thrives in the Mediterranean climate and is adapted to endure long, hot summers and drought-like conditions.
 These adaptable plants can withstand drought and are a key feature of Mediterranean gardens.
-They include evergreen shrubs such as lavender cotton (Santolina chamaecyparissus), and lavender, whose soft purple-hued foliage with silvery undertones helps conserve water.
+They include evergreen shrubs such as lavender cotton (Santolina chamaecyparissus) and lavender, whose soft purple-hued foliage with silvery undertones helps conserve water.

 Vining plants, like Bougainvillea, Jasminum, and Wisteria – which you can read about – often structure and create a lush canopy for shade.
 On the other hand, citrus trees, olive trees, and Italian cypress add a touch of extravagance, while ornamental grasses, like blue fescue, provide the required structure and color for the garden.

-Mediterranean gardens are designed with the key purpose of enjoyment.
-While the shaded areas provide a place to escape the sun and socialize, they also invoke the image of leisurely siestas.
-The pergolas, courtyards, and seating arrangements inspire al fresco dining and entertaining.
-The scent of jasmine and other fragrant flowers delightfully fills the air, while water features create the much-needed serene air.
+Because Mediterranean gardens are designed with the key purpose of enjoyment, their shaded areas provide a place to escape the sun and socialize, just as much as they bring up leisurely images.
+The pergolas, courtyards, and seating arrangements inspire relaxation and entertainment, with the scent of flowers like jasmine and other fragrant varieties delightfully filling the air.
+The water features add to that relaxed ambiance.

 The drought-tolerant plants in these gardens make it a low-maintenance affair.
 Gravel and paving replace thirsty lawns, reducing water usage and maintenance, while pots and containers, especially terracotta, add a touch of charm and can be used to grow plants and flowers that inspire a true Mediterranean feel.